 Online learning hub

-The online courses will help staff make conversations about smoking, using the 3-step brief advice model, a regular part of their interactions with clients or patients.
+The online courses* will help staff to start conversations about smoking by using the 3-step brief advice model as a regular part of their interactions with clients or patients.
 It will also increase their knowledge of best practice tobacco dependence treatment, and what services and resources are available to support clients or patients to reduce and quit smoking.
+(Free for WA users)

 Contact Make Smoking History if you need help determining which course is most suitable for your work.

 The follow-up training is designed to provide staff with the opportunity to reflect and provide feedback on their brief advice online training experience and how they implemented the Ask, Advise, Help (AAH) module into their everyday, routine work.
 It focuses on practical examples of identifying people who smoke and helping them to access best-practice care by applying motivational interviewing core skills.